Urania: Differentially Private Insights into AI Use: Hierarchy and Visualization

 \item \textbf{Low-level Assignment:} We represent each high-level name as a center in the embedding space and assign each low-level cluster to its nearest high-level name.

 \item \textbf{Final Renaming:} Based on the final assignment of low-level clusters, we rename each high-level cluster to better represent its contents. \end{enumerate}

-This hierarchical organization allows users to navigate from broad topics to specific conversation summaries, making the system more useful for exploring large conversation datasets while maintaining differential privacy guarantees.
+This hierarchical organization allows users to navigate from broad topics to specific conversation summaries, making the system more useful for exploring large conversation datasets while maintaining DP guarantees.
 Some examples of the summary facet, base, and top cluster are demonstrated in Table~\ref{table:example_of_summaires}.